 Here, on the corner of Channing and Emerson Street, was once a laboratory that paved the way for modern television and radio communications.
 Once the site of the invention of the first vacuum tube amplifier and oscillator, sadly nothing remains of the lab today.
 Tourists still sometime stop by to get a look at what was once a source of important scientific development.
 A plaque now stands where the laboratory once did.

-Sadly, all that remains of this laboratory is a plaque, placed in 1970, that explains the history and importance of the laboratory and
+Sadly, all that remains of this laboratory is a plaque, placed in 1970, that explains the history and importance of the laboratory and it’s work.

 Photo: Leticia A. Kohnen, via The Historical Marker Database